An Efficient Algorithm for Vertex Enumeration of Arrangement

 \section{Introduction}

-Vertex enumeration (VE) is a fundamental problem identifying vertices that satisfy specific linear constraints \cite{avis2010enumeration, bremner1997primal, dyer1983complexity, elbassioni2020enumerating, motzkin1953double, van1975node}.
-When these constraints are linear inequalities like $Ax\leq b$, it entails enumerating vertices on a polytope, while constraints such as $Ax=b$ correspond to enumerating vertices on an arrangement.
+Vertex enumeration (VE) is a fundamental problem aimed at identifying vertices that satisfy specific linear constraints \cite{avis2010enumeration, bremner1997primal, dyer1983complexity, elbassioni2020enumerating, motzkin1953double, van1975node}.
+When these constraints take the form of linear inequalities, such as in the condition $Ax\leq b$, it involves enumerating vertices on a polytope, while the condition $Ax=b$ corresponds to enumerating vertices on an arrangement.
 Geometrically, VE bridges two crucial representations of a polytope or an arrangement: $H$-representation and $V$-representation, which respectively define a polytope or an arrangement from its faces and vertices.
 As such, VE is not only a fundamental problem in computational discrete geometry but also holds a wide array of real-world applications.
-VE has been applied in problems including, among others, effective field theory \cite{zhang2020convex}, implicit mesh generation \cite{lei2021learning}, and computing approximating polytopes \cite{arya2022optimal}.
-More recently, VE has emerged as a key component in unraveling the inner workings of deep learning \cite{fan2023deep, yang2021reachability, zago2023vertex}.
+VE has been applied in problems including, among others, effective field theory \cite{zhang2020convex} and computing approximating polytopes \cite{arya2022optimal}.
+More recently, VE has emerged as a key component in unraveling the inner workings of deep learning \cite{bergermann2021semi, fan2023deep, provan1994efficient, riihimaki2023simplicial, yang2021reachability, zago2023vertex}.
 The underlying concept stems from the fact that a network with piecewise linear activation functions serves as a piecewise linear entity, partitioning the space into numerous linear regions.
 Each region is defined by a set of linear constraints.
 Identifying the vertices of these linear constraints is pivotal in understanding the dynamics and robustness of deep networks \cite{zago2023vertex}.